People

 Assistant Professor

 Andrew is a geneticist interested in understanding which mutations underlie rare Mendelian diseases.
-He did his undergraduate degree at MIT, his PhD at the University of California-Berkeley, and his postdoctoral fellowship at Vanderbilt.
+He got his undergraduate degree at MIT, his PhD at the University of California-Berkeley, and his postdoctoral fellowship at Vanderbilt.
 His favorite hobbies are juggling and playing chess.

 Email Twitter LinkedIn ORCID Pubmed